ROCm/HIP/docs/faq.rst

 --------------------------------------

 The `HIPIFY <https://github.com/ROCm/HIPIFY>`_ tools can automatically convert almost all runtime code.
-Most device code needs no additional conversion since HIP and CUDA have similar names for math and built-in functions.
-HIP code provides the same performance as native CUDA code, plus the benefits of running on AMD platforms.
+Most device code needs no additional conversion because HIP and CUDA have similar names for math and built-in functions.
+HIP code provides the similar performance as native CUDA code, plus the benefits of running on AMD platforms.

-Additional porting might be required to deal with architecture feature queries or with CUDA capabilities that HIP doesn't support.
+Additional porting might be required to deal with architecture feature queries or CUDA capabilities that HIP doesn't support.

 How does HIP compare with OpenCL?
 ---------------------------------